Wednesday, August 31, 2016

 Largo de Tritone

-Next on the list was the historical centre, the downtown of Rome; a charismatic area full of cobbled streets, magnificent mansions, ancient monuments and medieval churches.
-We used the LP walking tour for this area too, but expanded it a little to include a few other “not to be missed” features that were close to Metro Barberini, thus conserving our energy – vital at this stage!
+Next day's itinerary was Centro Storico, the historical centre, the downtown of Rome; a charismatic area full of cobbled streets, magnificent mansions, ancient monuments and medieval churches.
+We used the Lonely Planet walking tour for this area too, but expanded it a little to include a few other “not to be missed” features that were close to Metro Barberini, thus conserving our energy – vital at this stage!

 Palazzo Barberini is home to a large & recommended art gallery, however, our sights were set on seeing the Trevi Fountain and a host of other things, so with a brief nod to the Barberini Largo de Tritone (a fountain) off we marched to discover the hoards surrounding the Trevi Fountain, all throwing coins.
 Why did we do it too?
 A phenomenon known as “group-think”….
 Anyway, we’ll be back, but only in another life.
 The vast sums collected daily are given to various charities.